depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   2. Ch 3.13 of the DL book
       * This chapter covers KL-Divergence & the idea of distances between probability distributions which will also be a key concept going forward.
   3. Chs 5.1.4 and 5.5 of the DL book
-      * The aim of these chapters is to make sure that everyone understands Maximum Likelihood Estimation which is a fundamental concept in machine learning.
+      * The aim of these chapters is to make sure that everyone understands maximum likelihood estimation (MLE) which is a fundamental concept in machine learning.
 It is used explicitly or implicitly in both supervised and unsupervised learning as well as in both discriminative and generative methods.
 In fact, many methods using gradient descent are doing approximate MLE.
 It is important to understanding MLE as a fundamental concept, and its use in machine learning in practice.
 Note that, if you are not familiar with the notation used in these chapters, you might want to start at the beginning of the chapter.
 Also note that, if you are not familiar with the concept of estimators, you might want to read Ch 5.4.
-However, you can probably get by simply knowing that minimizing MSE is a method for optimizing some approximation for a function we are trying to learn (an estimator).
+However, you can probably get by simply knowing that minimizing mean squared error (MSE) is a method for optimizing some approximation for a function we are trying to learn (an estimator).

   **Optional Reading**: